Kristoffermg/AR-for-Enhanced-Video-Viewing-During-Cardio-Exercise/README.md

 Inside Unity: Window -> Package Manager -> Select "Unity Registry" -> Search "TextMeshPro" and install

 3.  **NUnit**:
-Inside Unity: Window -> Package Manager -> Select "Unity Registry" -> Search "NUnit" and install
+Inside Unity: Window -> Package Manager -> Select "Unity Registry" -> Search "Test Framework" and install

 ## Videos
 As of right now, the implementation in VideoScript.cs is only set up for our study use case (playing a specific set of series).